gazi04/KeshilliRektoreve/README.md

     php artisan db:seed
     ```

+* **Important:** After running the seeders, a default admin user will be created with the following credentials:

+    - **Username:** admin
+    - **Password:** password

+    You can use these credentials to log in to the admin dashboard.

 7.  **Install Node.js dependencies (if applicable, for frontend assets):**

     If your project includes frontend assets compiled with npm or Yarn, you'll need to run: